 Don’t go to Hawaii without trying shave ice!
 Find out where to find the best shave ice on Oahu.
 We’ve tried them ALL!
 Scroll down to see our top picks.

-This best shave ice on Oahu post was originally published November 26, 2019 and was updated November 7, 2021 and contains affiliate links which means if you purchase something from one of my affiliate links, I may earn a small commission that goes back into maintaining this blog.
+This best shave ice on Oahu post contains affiliate links which means if you purchase something from one of my affiliate links, I may earn a small commission that goes back into maintaining this blog.

 Are you planning a trip to Oahu and want to know the best places for shave ice in Hawaii?